Introduction to Python

 dict_values(['Ford', 'Mustang', 1964, 'white'])

-You can use a variable to point to the values
+A variable can be used to point to the values

-s of the dictionary, so calling it once is necessary
+of the dictionary, so that calling it once is necessary.

 diccionario = {"brand": "Ford","model": "Mustang","year": 1964}# Se declara una vez la variable que apunta a los valuesx = diccionario.values()print(x)# Se modifica un valuediccionario["year"] = 2020# Se consulta la variable que apunta a los valuesprint(x)